bigocox1970/elizabeth-carol/README.md

 ### Setting up OpenAI API Key

-To enable the AI blog post and image generation feature:
+To enable the AI writing assistant features:

 1. Create an account at [OpenAI](https://platform.openai.com/)
 2. Generate an API key from your OpenAI dashboard
 3. Add the `OPENAI_API_KEY` environment variable with your API key
-4. The AI feature will use GPT-3.5-turbo for blog content and DALL-E 3 for image generation
+4. The AI assistant will use GPT-3.5-turbo for writing assistance and DALL-E 3 for image generation

-**Note**: The AI generation feature requires the OpenAI API key to be configured.
-Without it, the feature will show an error message to configure the API key.
-The same API key is used for both text generation (blog posts) and image generation.
+**Note**: The AI assistant features require the OpenAI API key to be configured.
+Without it, the features will show an error message to configure the API key.
+The same API key is used for both writing assistance and image generation.

 ## Local Development